Translating invisible scheduling logic into violations users could understand, locate, and resolve.

 Problem

-What rule was violated?
+What rule broke?

-Which activities are involved?
+Which activities caused it?

 Where are those activities in the timeline?